Japan's GungHo slays rivals with dragon game

 GungHo said TV advertising in Japan helped drive “explosive” growth in its number of downloads.

-In neighboring South Korea, it is getting harder to attract notice on the KakaoTalk messenger, which now has more than 100 games jostling for its users’ attention.
+In neighbouring South Korea, it is getting harder to attract notice on the KakaoTalk messenger, which now has more than 100 games jostling for its users’ attention.

 “For now, mobile messengers like LINE and KakaoTalk are great ways to tap into a wide userbase, but as the field gets more crowded, you encounter the discovery problem,” said Toto.